How to Grocery Shop While Sheltering in Place

 Headquartered in San Francisco, this delivery-only service brings the local farms to you with local produce, eggs, meat, milk and many other products.
 Like other retailers, Good Eggs has strict sanitation protocols and has taken additional steps to keep everything clean in response to COVID-19.
 Their app is experiencing loading issues so please use the website to order.
 Delivery windows may be sold out but not items.
 If an item appears to be sold out, please select a different delivery window to try again.

 Other essential businesses, including Target (Marin City 7–8 am; San Rafael 8–9 am) and Costco (8–9 am on Tuesdays and Thursdays), are providing separate time windows for seniors, often first thing in the morning.
-Please contact the business in question to confirm their most current hours.
+These stores, along with Pharmaca, CVS and Walgreens, are restocking food and cleaning and paper supplies as well.
+Please contact the business in question to confirm their most current hours and delivery options.

 Christina Mueller is a long-time Bay Area food writer.
 She hails from the East Coast and has spent way too much time in South America and Europe.
 She discovered her talent as a wordsmith in college and her love of all things epicurean in grad school.
 She has written for Condé Nast Contract Publishing, Sunset, and the Marin Independent Journal, among others.
 She volunteers with California State Parks and at her child’s school, and supports the Marin Audubon Society, PEN America, and Planned Parenthood.
 When she is not drinking wine by a fire, she is known to spend time with her extended family.